• Skip to main content

 • Mix the instant coffee and boiling water to a paste and leave to cool.

-• Roughly divide the buttercream into four in the bowl, and spread a quarter over the bottom layer of the cake.
-Place the middle layer on top, then spread another quarter over it.
-Finally, put the top layer in place and spread all the remaining buttercream over the top.
-Finish with the remaining chopped walnuts.
+• Spread about a third of the buttercream over the bottom layer of the cake.
+Put the top layer in place and spread half the remaining buttercream over the top.
+Pipe the remaining buttercream in small rosettes around the edge of the cake.

 Nutrition